-For example, if rental income is incidentally realized in 2001 from historic buildings held open to the public, deductions for amounts paid or incurred in 2001 for the production of this income may not be more than the amount of rental income includible as gross investment income in column (b) for 2001.
+For example, if rental income is incidentally realized in 2002 from historic buildings held open to the public, deductions for amounts paid or incurred in 2002 for the production of this income may not be more than the amount of rental income includible as gross investment income in column (b) for 2002.

 Expenses related to tax-exempt interest.
-Do not include on lines 13-23 of column (b) any expenses paid or incurred that are allocable to tax-exempt interest that is excluded from lines 3 and 4.
+Do not include on lines 13-23 of column (b) any expenses paid or incurred that are allocable to tax-exempt interest that is excluded from lines 3 and 4 foundations on this page to find out if they need to complete column (c).